V-LoL: A Diagnostic Dataset for Visual Logical Learning: Experiments: AI Systems on the V-LoL challenges

-\textbf{Challenge 2: Logical Reasoning.} In the second challenge, we specifically assess the model's performances in logical reasoning tasks.
+\textbf{Challenge 2: Logical Reasoning.} In the second challenge, we specifically assess the models' performances in logical reasoning tasks.
 For this we create datasets of each of the logic rules described in Sec.~\ref{sec:programlogic}.
-Fig.~\ref{fig:experiments} presents the final results on each rule separately.
-Compared to the previous challenge, it becomes evident that the nature of the logical problems has a more pronounced impact on the performance of the models.
-Different models exhibit strong variations in their ability to handle the different logical class rules.
+Fig.~\ref{fig:challenge2} presents the final results on each rule separately (additional results via LLM few-shot prompting can be found in Tab.~\ref{tab:llm} (suppl.)).
+It becomes evident that the nature of the logical problems has a pronounced impact on the performance of the models, leading to strong variations in their ability to handle the different logical class rules.
 While the neural approaches demonstrate a decent performance on Theory X, when confronted with the numerical and complex problems they are subject to a severe degradation in performance.
 This suggests that while these models can identify the attributes of objects, they struggle to understand and reason about numerical information, i.e. making arithmetic comparisons between different concepts, and performing long chains of non-trivial reasoning.
 Interestingly, $\alpha$ILP delivered the best performance on Theory X; however, when facing the numeric and complex problems the performance plummeted.
 In contrast, the Neuro$|$Symbolic AI systems, RCNN-Popper and RCNN-Aleph, demonstrate much greater abilities in dealing with the numerical problem.
 Although the purely symbolic AI methods perform even better, they are not truly comparable to the others, as they lack the ability to handle the visual component of V-LoL\emojitrain{} in the first place.
 In this regard, the Neuro$|$Symbolic AI methods show a relatively robust behaviour with minor losses in performance over the different logical rules.
 However, RCNN-Popper failed to learn the complex problem due to endless loops and code instabilities during execution.
-Since Popper was able to fit on the symbolic ground truth of the dataset, this issue is probably caused by to combination of the rule complexity and perception noise caused by the RCNN module.
-In general, all models face the greatest challenge when dealing with the complex rule, emphasising the complexity of the rule, which is reflected in the level of reasoning required to solve the task.
+Since Popper was able to fit on the symbolic ground truth of the dataset, this issue is probably caused by the combination of the rule complexity and perception noise caused by the RCNN module.